onap/vnfrqts-requirements/docs/Chapter8/Ansible-JSON-Key-Value-Description.rst

 In the above example, the Ansible Server will:

 a.
-Process the “FileParameters” dictionary and generate a file named ‘config.txt’ with contents set to the value of the ‘config.txt’ key.
+Process the "FileParameters" dictionary and generate a file named ‘config.txt’ with contents set to the value of the ‘config.txt’ key.

 b.
 Execute the playbook named ‘<VNFCode>/<Version>/ansible/configure/site.yml’